Tickets will be available to purchase at the Carnival ticket office during open hours of the carnival.

 Have you ever been interested in milking a goat?
 Or how the process is done?
 You can come and watch 4-H and FFA Members demonstrate on milking their goats.
 The milking will happen twice a day, once in the morning and once in the evening.
 You will be able to watch the members milk their goats and then answer any questions you may have.

-Junior Division Exhibits on display
+Junior Division Exhibits

 It’s not just livestock!
 4-H offers opportunities for youth to participate in hundreds of non-livestock projects.
 Model rockets, sewing, heritage arts, photography, woodworking; the list goes on and on.
 You won’t want to miss these creative displays.